Read any piece on the “best password managers” topic, and two of the top three slots will always be occupied by these two — Dashlane and 1Password.

 1Password and Dashlane are neck-to-neck in this section.

-Both the tools use the latest 256-bit AES system to encrypt your data and allow you to enable two-factor authentication to protect your vault against intruders.
+Both the tools use the latest 256-bit AES system to encrypt your data and allow you to enable multi-factor authentication to protect your vault against intruders.
 This is most common with some two-factor authentication system like an email login, plus a time-sensitive text message code.

 However, Dashlane goes a step further and also combine PBKDF2 encryption to derive the master password.